Jar Lost Money for Four Consecutive Years. FY2025 Was Different.

 What FY2024 Tells You That FY2025 Doesn't

-Because the FY2025 filing is aggregate-only, the FY2024 detailed standalone filing provides useful context.
+Because the FY2025 disclosure is aggregate-only, the FY2024 detailed standalone numbers provide useful context.

 In FY2024 (year ending March 31, 2024):